robot-perception-group/AIRCAP-Legacy/README.md

   * In *packages/simulation/aircap/launch/simulation.launch* change *planner_activeTracking.launch* to *planner_realTarget.launch* to run the baseline nmpc_planner node, which runs an MPC based trajectory planner overlayed with a simple potential field based collision avoidance.
   * in *packages/flight/nmpc_planner/launch/pplanner_realTarget.launch* set *param name="POINT_OBSTACLES" value="false"*

-* RA-L + ICRA 2019 -- Work submitted for review by Rahul Tallamraju et al.<br/> The simulation experiments were conducted using a 3d world with and without static obstacles using multiple trajectory planners
+* RA-L + IROS 2019 -- Work submitted for review by Rahul Tallamraju et al.<br/> The simulation experiments were conducted using a 3d world with and without static obstacles using multiple trajectory planners
   * For our active perception approach, no code changes are necessary.
 This is run by default.
   * For the baseline approach by Eric Price et al.: In *packages/simulation/aircap/launch/simulation.launch* change *planner_activeTracking.launch* to *planner_realTarget.launch* to run the baseline nmpc_planner node, which runs an MPC based trajectory planner overlayed with a simple potential field based collision avoidance.
   * For the DQMPC approach (Tallamraju et al. SSRR 2018 ): In *packages/simulation/aircap/launch/simulation.launch* change *planner_activeTracking.launch* to *planner_DQMPC.launch* to run the dqmpc implementation of nmpc_planner.